stonier/shambhala/drake_systems/README.md

 ## General Notes

-### Continuous / Discrete / Unrestricted

-* Continous: specify the system in terms of continuous derivatives and let the integrator worry about the machinery
-* Discrete: specify the system in terms of discrete equations and let the integrator worry about the machinery

-In both cases, there are specific state types representative of the kind of system.

-* Unrestricted: save anything as the state and provide your own update mechanism

-### Internal Storage - Abstract State / AbstractValue
+### Abstract State

-This is oft used as the storage for unrestricted updates (because you're playing around with whatever the hell you want).
+Abstract values are used for unrestricted updates when you're playing around with whatever tickles your fancy.
 It is a type-erased container, bit like `std::any`.

 When we declare abstract state via: